Jhone-Paul/Evolution-Simulation/README.md

 ## References

 For the beggining of this project I followed the tutorial by  [patryk27](https://pwy.io/posts/learning-to-fly-pt1/).
-I intend to add otehr features to the neural network this is just a jumping off point and my first project in rust.
+I intend to add other features to the neural network this is just a jumping off point and my first project in rust.